j-info/ctfsite/walkthroughs/2022-02-22 - Archangel.md

 echo "hello world" >> /opt/backupfiles/helloworld.txt
 ```

-We have the ability to modify this script however we wish but will not have access to execute it since it sends a file into **backupfiles** and we can't access that.
-I check to see if this script is ran through **cron** and it is, so we should be able to easily escalate over to the **archangel** user:
+We have the ability to modify this script however we wish and looking at **/etc/crontab** shows that it automatically runs once per minute:

 `cat /etc/crontab`